microhobby/blog/RETROSPECTIVE-2020.md

 ![2020 Review](https://github.com/microhobby/blog/blob/master/img/retro-summaryreview2020.png?raw=true)

 > Obs: of the 24 talks/lives 7 were in English for an international audience.
 Of the 28 videos on Youtube, 10 were in English.
 English is not my native language and I do not consider myself a "good speaker" of the language.
-But in this year of 2020 one of the goals was to improve English, the videos on Youtube helped a lot to lose some of the shame and and anxiety when using English in live talks.
+But in this year of 2020 one of the goals was to improve English, the videos on Youtube helped a lot to lose some of the shame and anxiety when using English in live talks.

 ### Linux Kernel Builds